 From an investment perspective, the Board acted at several points during the year to manage the portfolio's risk/return profile considering developments in the capital markets.
-Notable activity included the reallocation of funds to passive and active equity and fixed income mandates and an increased exposure to private equity.
+Notable activity included the rebalancing the portfolio's risk allocation and commitments to private investments.
 The Investment Section of this report includes details on the year's activity.